cionz0/verbump-js/README.md

 # Bump and push to remote
 npx verbump-js major --push

+# Bump with automatic version updates across all files
+npx verbump-js patch

+# Dry run to see what would be updated
+npx verbump-js minor --dry-run

 # Update changelog only (no version bump)
 npx verbump-js changelog --generate-changelog